WordPress Wiki Plugins

 Yada Wiki-Wiki Plugin

 Yada Wiki is a free, lightweight WordPress wiki plugin that provides a dedicated wiki post type with custom tags, categories, a table of contents, and an index.
-It’s a good choice if you want a simple wiki structure without the overhead of a full knowledge base system.
+It is a solid choice if you want a simple wiki structure without the overhead of a full knowledge base system.

 The plugin adds two shortcode buttons directly to the WordPress editor toolbar: Add Wiki Link and Add Wiki Listing.
 The first opens a popup where you type the title of the wiki page you’re linking to, or enter the URL, with no need to memorize shortcode syntax.
 The second gives you three options for outputting a list of wiki entries.
-There’s also a sidebar widget that displays your TOC page and a list of article titles by category.
+A sidebar widget displays your table of contents page and a list of article titles by category.

 Which WordPress Wiki Plugin Is Right for You?

 The four WordPress wiki plugins above cover different needs well.
 If you want a full-featured knowledge base with user voting, access controls, and FAQ support, Helpie is the strongest choice.
 If your goal is a glossary or dictionary that auto-links terms across your site, WP Glossary does that cleanly.
-For automatic Wikipedia-to-WordPress content generation, Wikiomatic is the only plugin in this list that handles it.
+For automatic Wikipedia-to-WordPress content generation, Wikiomatic is the only plugin in this list that handles it using the Wikipedia API.
 And if you just need a simple, free wiki post type with a table of contents and tag system, Yada Wiki gets the job done without overhead.